kyzentun/test_repository/README.md

 * Combo and point score changed to unsigned.
 A simfile with a huge tapcount no longer causes a crash.

 ### Simfiles:
-* If a chart for an unrecognized style is in the simfile, it is preserved instead of deleted.
+* If a chart for an unrecognized style is in the simfile, it is preserved correctly.
 Previously, charts for unrecognized styles would end up on dance-single, where they don't belong.
 Now a warning is printed to the log file and the charts are completely inaccessible in the game.
 This probably only occurs